StarRocks/starrocks/docs/administration/Query_planning.md

 ## Query hint

-Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query.
+Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query. currently, StarRocks supports two types of hints: variable-setting hint and join hint.
 Hints only take effect within a single query.

 ### Variable-Setting hint